adamhooper/quebec-municipal-elections-2013/data/raw/README.md

 Solution: cache a mapping of postal code -> electoral region and use that instead of a web service.
 Outside of Montreal, electoral regions correspond with StatCan Census Subdivisions.

-The problem with that: postal codes are copyrighted by Canada Post.
+The problem with that: postal code locations are not published by Canada Post.
 The only public data is Forward Sortation Areas, published by StatCan (at the URL above).

 Solution: cache whenever a FSA lies entirely within a CSD.